Travel the Old Burma Road from China to Myanmar

 Day 5: TRAVEL ON THE OLD BURMA ROAD: XIZHOU - DALI - BAOSHAN

-Either by bicycle or a traditional horse carriage (about 20 mins) you go to the bank of Lake Erhai.
+Either by bicycle or a traditional horse carriage you go to the bank of Lake Erhai.
 A short hike takes you to a headland from which you have a beautiful view of the lake.
-Trip back to the hotel to check out.

 Trip to Dali.
-Dali is situated on the western shore of idyllic Lake Erhai at the foot of the impressive Cang Range, which is up to 4,000 meters high.
+The picturesque Dali Old Town is situated on the western shore of Lake Erhai at the foot of the impressive Cang Range.
 In the 9th century Dali was the capital of gigantic Nanzhao and later of the Dali Kingdom before the historic city was later overrun by the Mongols.

 You make a walking tour around the old town of Dali.
-You visit the market, the Catholic church in Bai style, and the former city gates.
-After lunch you travel along the Burma Road through wonderful landscapes to Baoshan.
+After lunch you travel along the Burma Road through wonderful landscapes from Dali to Baoshan.

 The Old Burma Road was built during the Second World War when advancing Japanese forces cut off the supply routes of southern Burma.
 With an enormous effort the American army built, under the command of General Joseph Stilwell, a road from Ledo in India right through the north of Burma to Kunming in China.
 Overnight stay in Baoshan.